The BBC MicroComputer

 was the "Electron", which was closer to the price point of the C64 and Spectrum.
 Later BbcMicro

-models included the "BBC Master", which included a built-in floppy drive and 128K bank-switched RAM (if I remember right).
+models included the "BBC Master", which included 128K bank-switched RAM (if I remember right).
+The slightly later "Master Compact" model also came with a plinth, containing the machines' PSU as well as a floppy disk drive.

 For some historical info, see http://bbc.nvg.org/history.php3